Kinneh04/UnityURP-UDIM/README.md

 # UnityURP-UDIM

-Its crazy how unity still not have native support for UDIM
+Because Unity still does not have native support for UDIM...